mikedowd300/advantage-blackjack/README.md

       * Will determine if the logic to handle it is engaged
   * This approach allows the dev to add conditions to the UI without (ever) implementing them.
   * Depending on the nature of the rule / condition / promotion, as part of a full implementation, the user may need a strategy change to take full advantage, this may involve a new condition strategy component.
-  * Documentation each toggle o this page at DOCUMENTATION - FEATURE TOGGLES
   * A toggle's status can only be changed via an MR and a new deployment
+* ### STATUS: COMPLETE

+* Documentation each toggle of this page at DOCUMENTATION - FEATURE TOGGLES

+------------------------- CLASSIC BLACKJACK - CONDITIONS -----------------------------

-* Create the classic-conditions model
+* Create the classic-conditions UI ans storing the values in local storage
+  * Each condition has information for hoe the condition is displayed in the UI
+    * Includes a "Whats This" field, the value of which will populate a tooltip for the condition.
+    * Includes a "Displayed With" field, the content of which is a reference to the type of component to display the condition.
+    * includes the value of the condition
+    * Each custom display component should be a seperate story, or 2 seperate stories if deemed appropriate.
+    * Custom display components will include:
+      * checkbox
+      * number input
+      * radio group
+      * tool tip
+    * Each custom component should report the value of the input change to the parent component.
+    * The parent component which consomes a conditions object displays all the conditions and will be responsible for CRUD operations with the different condition configurations.

   * each item is an object
     * create an interface for the object
     * the abbreviated rule name is the key for the object